akivaschoen/xyzzwhy-datastore/README.md

 # xyzzwhy-datastore

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This is a thin wrapper around some RethinkDB functions.
+They're customized for xyzzwhy's usage and the nomenclature used (classes instead of tables, for instance).
+It's meant to be used as a submodule for xyzzwhy and xyzzwhy-corpora.
+It's useless on its own.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Akiva R. Schoen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.